Madelene/100-days-of-code/log.md

 ** Today's Progress**:
 - Set everything up at work and shadowed Brooke and she troubleshooted issues (in python)
+- Purchased Deep Work (was able to expense it)

 **Thoughts:**
 - She's a beast!
 Really efficient and smart.
 Very good mentor!
+- I am very familiar with Deep Work, as a concept, after being a professional musician for so many years!
+Playing 3-5 hour long operas is, by definition, "Deep Work"

 ### Day 80: March 22, 2018 Thursday